 Not long ago I broke my right hand and I was in a splint for weeks.
-This caused stress at worship time.
+This caused drama at worship time.

 Results were mixed.
 One woman saw the gauze-wrapped fist and burst out laughing.
-That seemed a bit much, but there wasn’t time to ponder her cackle.
+There wasn’t time to ponder her cackle or explain my situation.
 There were other hands to encounter.
 Some people looked confused when, crustacean-like, I presented my traumatized claw.
-Others understood and gently fist-bumped back.
+Others understood immediately and gently fist-bumped back.
 One man regarded my orthopedic mishap tenderly, asking if I’ll be okay soon.
 I love church.
 People are so nice.

 The experience reminded me again how everyone brings such varied expectations, different temperaments, to the worship world.
 Some are stricken at the least unscripted liturgical detour.
 Others go with the flow and welcome spontaneity.
 All this is theological diversity in action.

 Dillard is one of my early writer heroes, and I imagine she would nod at this little prehensile moment of truth in the pew.
 To her, the observed world is a place ablaze, where human beings poignantly, comically try to make spiritual sense of it all.
 A big theme for her is God’s presence, absence and fearful persistence.
 (Her 2016 book The Abundance: Narrative Essays Old and New gathers from various Dillard works over the years.)

 She writes with affection and mischief about church.
 She looks askance at smooth-running worship services with their “unwarranted air of professionalism” as they call upon the inconceivable Creator of the cosmos.

 “Does anyone have the foggiest idea what sort of power we so blithely invoke?” she asks.